matomo-org/developer-documentation/docs/generated/master/Piwik/Plugin/Controller.md

 -----------

-Plugins that wish to add display HTML should create a Controller that either extends from this class or from Piwik\Plugin\ControllerAdmin.
+Plugins that wish to add display HTML should create a Controller that either extends from this class or from ControllerAdmin.
 Every public method in the controller will be exposed as a controller action.

 Learn more about Piwik's MVC system [here](#).